chrishumphreys/provocateur/README.md

 ##License

 Provocateur is licensed under the Apache License v2.
-See LICENSE.txt
+See [LICENSE.txt](LICENSE.txt)

 Provocateur includes the excellent ASM and Lucene libraries.
 These are availabile under separate licenses.
-See Prvocateur/provocateur-thirdparty/README for full info.
+See [provocateur-thirdparty/README](provocateur-thirdparty/blob/master/provocateur-thirdparty/README) for full info.

 ##Usage